 How was the accommodation on the Sumatra Jungle Trekking tour?

-What else do you see besides orangutans in Bukit Lawang jungle?
+What other wildlife do you see besides orangutans in Bukit Lawang jungle?

 Although the main attraction is seeing orangutans on the jungle trek, there is other wildlife that inhabit the rainforest.
 On our trek, we saw adorable black gibbons, huge monitor lizards, lemon ants and a variety of birds.
 If you’re lucky and hike further into the forest, you may even see Asian rhinos, elephants or tigers.
 The guides mentioned that you usually have to trek more than 2 days to see the bigger mammals as they live deeper in the jungle.